Papa John's: Operations

 Franchise owners pay a one-off franchise fee of US$25,000 per restaurant, then a royalty fee of 5% of net sales, plus a charge for advertising of 8% of net sales.
 The company requires franchisees to have net worth of at least $250,000, the approximate amount of investment needed.
-Corporate operations look over franchisees to ensure brand consistency.
-Papa John's International is a publicly traded company.

 Based on 2019 sales information provided by Technomic, PMQ Pizza Magazine reported that the company was the fourth-largest take-out and pizza delivery restaurant chain in the United States.
 (According to PMQ, Little Caesars is the third-largest pizza chain.)
 The company's net profitability though, is far behind its main competitors.
 In 2014, its net margin was 4.6% of total sales, whereas Domino's Pizza's net margin was 8.2% and Yum!
 Brands, which owns Pizza Hut, was 7.9%.
 Its slogan is "Better Ingredients.
 Better Pizza.
 Papa John's."

-Papa John's has over 5,199 establishments—4,456 franchised restaurants operating domestically in all 50 states, and in 44 countries and territories, Papa John's operates 246 "company owned stores" under joint ventures and 35 units in Beijing and North China.
-In September 2012 the 4,000th Papa John's Pizza restaurant opened, in New Hyde Park, New York.
-The company celebrated the event by giving away 4,000 free pizzas to customers throughout New York City.
+As of February 2026 Papa Johns had about 6,000 establishments in about 50 countries and territories, with 3,500 in the United States.
 In January 2002, Papa John's became the first national pizza chain to make online ordering available to all of its U.S. customers.
-Most other national chains later added online ordering to their services.
 On July 10, 2004, Papa John's controlled an estimated 6.6% of the market, according to Technomic.